unaffiliatedstudios/cookie_consent/README.md

 Check that:
 1. `data-ga-id` and `data-meta-pixel-id` attributes are set
 2. Console shows: `[CookieConsent] Google Analytics loaded`
-3. LocalStorage has `cookie_consent` key with proper JSON
+3. sessionStorage has `cookie_consent` key with proper JSON

 ### Styling conflicts?